opendaylight/docs/docs/release-notes/projects/jsonrpc.rst

 Deprecated Features
 ===================

-This releases does not deprecated any of existing features.
+This releases does not deprecate any existing features.

 Resolved Issues
 ===============